tasb/docker-kubernetes-training/labs/lab05.md

     memory: "500M"
 ```

-On this block we defined the resources requests and limits for each container.
+On this block you defined the resources requests and limits for each container.
 Requests needs to be met by scheduler when selecting the node.
 Limits represent the maximum amount of each resource that the container can consume.

 Let's run this pod.